-New Jersey Expungement of an Indictable Felony Attorney
+New Jersey Expungement of a Felony Record Attorney

 The ramifications of criminal charges in New Jersey can negatively impact your life long after the case itself is resolved, regardless of the outcome.
 For example, a charge on your criminal record can become an impediment when you are seeking employment, applying to become a coach for a youth sports team, or even attempting to adopt a child.